Jump to product information

 The Cult of Relics in Portugal in the 16th and 17th Centuries: Context, Norm, Function, and Symbolism

 The research work we present here focuses on the analysis of the cult of relics in Portugal throughout the 16th and 17th centuries.
 A cultural phenomenon traditionally associated with popular religiosity that endures to this day.
-Domains of human subjectivity, such as beliefs, were addressed in this project.
+This project addressed domains of human subjectivity, such as beliefs.

-Our objective was to interpret and understand the image of the world that its actors constructed in a specific context, attributing meaning and significance to a sacred object such as relics, from which a symbolic order emanates that can be analyzed.
+Our goal was to interpret and understand the worldview that its actors constructed in a specific context, attributing meaning and significance to a sacred object such as relics, from which a symbolic order emanates that can be analyzed.
 Finding contexts of meaning, identifying models of sensitivity, and understanding the collective representation of the power of relics in the context under study were some of the issues that guided this project.
-To this end, we examined the social dimension of the beliefs that live around this cultural phenomenon and delved into the analysis of its individual dimension, its mental locus, exploring the rational and emotional cognitive strategies that sustain it.
+To this end, we examined the social dimension of the beliefs that exist around this cultural phenomenon and delved into the analysis of its individual dimension, its mental locus, exploring the rational and emotional cognitive strategies that support it.

 Author: Rosa Capelão